 You have built a wonderful business, have established a strong online social presence on Facebook and other channels.
 You probably also provide exceptional service to customers.
 Then you meet an angry customer who seems to be on mission to tell the world about a horrible experience.
-So what do you do and can you delete Facebook reviews that seem unfair?
+So what do you do and can you delete Facebook recommendations that seem unfair?

-While it may seem counter-intuitive, there are quite a few reasons why business owners should resist the urge to remove Facebook reviews or delete comments that are critical of them.
+While it may seem counter-intuitive, there are quite a few reasons why business owners should resist the urge to remove Facebook recommendations or delete comments that are critical of them.
 Sometimes, negative reviews can actually help, not harm, your business.
 It’s usually prudent to let negative reviews remain on your page.

 Missing out on opportunity

 Every failure is an opportunity to grow better and addressing negative reviews is no different.
 If someone has written a negative comment or review about your company, they’re giving you a chance to change the conversation and make it better.
 They could have silently left your business, never to return.
 Instead, they’ve told you what happened, why they’re upset, and now they’re looking to you to make it better.
-When you get Facebook reviews, instead of just deleting the comments, listen to what they’re telling you.
+When you get Facebook recommendations, instead of just deleting the comments, listen to what they’re telling you.
 Understand what their problem is and analyze how to make improvement.